 Job : Programme Evaluation of NRP Project

-Duration : Three months
+Duration : Three and a half months

 Location : Home/Office Based (with field-level data collection outside Dhaka)

-Start : 01 July 2021 (or early if possible)
+Start : 15 August 2021 (tentatively)

 1. Background and Rationale:

 The National Resilience Programme (NRP) is a unique partnership between the Bangladesh government and the United Nations Development Programme (UNDP), UN Women, and United Nations Office for Project Services (UNOPS), that provides strategic support to develop national capacity to keep pace with the changing nature of disasters.
 The programme has been designed with financing from the Foreign Commonwealth & Development Office (FCDO, UK previously known as DFID) and the Swedish International Development Cooperation Agency (SIDA).